Lakr233/iOSreExtension/README.md

 ## Contributor

-Contributor in this project may not show in commit history due to sync wiht my private GitLab instance for CI/CD operations, but will be listed here.
+Contributor in this project may not show in commit history due to sync with my private GitLab instance for CI/CD operations, but will be listed here.

 - [@Lakr233](https://twitter.com/Lakr233)
 - [onewayticket255](https://github.com/onewayticket255)